-Student Membership @ €30.00 – if you graduated in 2020 your fee will increase 12 months from the date of joining to €160.00, the membership rate for First Year Post Qualify, however, if you are currently unemployed, then the association can offer you the unemployed rate of €50.00 (contact the office to discuss your membership options).
+Student Membership @ €30.00 – if you graduated in 2021 your fee will increase between January and March 2022 to €160.00, the membership rate for First Year Post Qualify, however, if you are currently unemployed, then the association can offer you the unemployed rate of €50.00 (contact the office to discuss your membership options).
 Please note that if you are employed in a non-social work post, that is still classed as “working”, and therefore the First Year Post Qualify rate of €160.00 will apply to you.

 Fitness to Practice Legal Expense Coverage: The IASW provides Fitness to Practise Legal Expenses cover FREE to the 'working' membership categories ONLY: Full-Time, Part-Time (20hrs or less) and First Year Post Qualify members.

 Tax Relief: Membership fees to a professional body do not qualify under any tax refund scheme.
 Registered CORU professionals may claim tax relief (at 20%) against the CORU annual retention fee where there is a statutory requirement for registration with CORU.
 You can also print a copy of your payment receipt and retention certificate.

 If you have any queries, please contact firstname.lastname@example.org

 CATEGORIES OF MEMBERSHIP

 This category is applicable to members who are qualified over one year and are working over 20 hours per week.

 This category is applicable to members who are qualified over one year and are working 20 hours or less per week